 Date & Time: Wednesday, 19 November 2025, 12:30 PM – 3:30 PM

-Speakers: Dr Evgeniya Zakharova-Luneva, Ms Rachel Jones, Mr Darren Meyers, Dr Samuel Yang, Adj Prof Thomas Lloyd, Dr Burcu Isler, Ms Jo-Anne Kemp, Dr Amy Nevin, Ms Emilie Gollan, and Ms Soo Oh
+Speakers: Dr Evgeniya Zakharova-Luneva, Ms Rachel Jones, Mr Darren Meyers, Dr Samuel Yang, Adj Prof Thomas Lloyd, Dr Burcu Isler, Ms Jo-Anne Kemp, Dr Amy Nevin, Ms Emilie Gollan, Ms Soo Oh, Ms Medhan Nolan and Dr Jenna Scambler.

 Date & Time: Wednesday, 19 November 2025, 12:30 PM – 3:30 PM